akruszewski/gibl/manuscript/chapter2.md

 X> ### Exercise 4
 X>
-X> Create your own list in Racket that contains a mixture of different types (numbers, strings).
+X> Create a list in Racket that contains a mixture of different types (numbers, strings).
 The list should have at least 2 elements.

 X> ### Exercise 5
 X>